 The ask command has been used since level 1.
 So it might be hard for the students to switch to input instead of ask.

-print('My name is Hedy!') name = ask('What is your name?') print('So your name is ', name)
+name = ask('What is your name?')

 This is the correct code:

-print('My name is Hedy!') name = input('What is your name?') print('So your name is ', name)
+name = input('What is your name?')

 They have learned to keep the variables outside of the quotation marks, so they might do the same with the brackets.
 Which is not the correct way to use them.

-temperature = 25 print('It is ') temperature ('degrees outside')
+print('It is ') temperature ('degrees outside')

 This is the correct code:

-temperature = 25 print('It is ', temperature, 'degrees outside')
+print('It is ', temperature, 'degrees outside')